information

 Schedule an appointment to drop off a paper application.

-We will scan paper applications.
+We will scan paper forms.
 Then, we’ll send them to the email above.
 Finally, we will process them in the order they arrive.

 Only use the Electrical Permit Application (PDF) for